Window — Smart UI JavaScript API

 Default value

-<smart-window display-mode='escaped'></smart-window>
+<smart-window display-mode="escaped"></smart-window>

-const window = document.querySelector('smart-window');
+const el = document.querySelector('smart-window');

-const window = document.querySelector('smart-window');
+const el = document.querySelector('smart-window');

-let displayMode = window.displayMode;
+const displayMode = el.displayMode;

 ''

-.
+This property specifies the valid drop locations for the window—and its tab items—inside the DockingLayout.
 The property accepts an array of positional values, allowing you to define multiple allowable drop zones.

 Details:

-being dragged.
-These determine where tab items can be dropped within the overall layout, outside their original container. - Other position values (without the
+Positions prefixed with 'layout-' apply to each individual tab item (child element) of the TabsWindow being dragged.
+These determine where tab items can be dropped within the overall layout, outside their original container.

-, specifying where the whole window or its tabs can be placed relative to the target window.
+Other position values (without the 'layout-' prefix) indicate allowed drop positions directly within the hovered target TabsWindow, specifying where the whole window or its tabs can be placed relative to the target window.

 Notes:

-- This property is used exclusively by
+This property is used exclusively by smartDockingLayout custom elements.

 Allowed Values: